 - The field's type which may be REDEFINE or SUBREC.
 REDEFINE indicates that you are defining more than one linked record.
 SUBREC specifies that you are defining a single record. - The number of times a variable length repeating group occurs and the object of the Occurs.
 If the number of times a repeating group can occur in the record depends on this object of the Occurs, that dependency should be specified here.
 For information about Occurs Depending On, see the IBM File Export: Reference Manual. - Whether data in the field is to be scrambled - A group length and maximum length - Fields containing a position algorithm, field algorithm, or both.
 Because the length of a group item containing variable length data is not a constant, an algorithm is required to express the position of a field, and in some cases, the length of the field or group item. - A field that permits you to add or delete position and field algorithms to those specified on this panel. - Follow these steps from a Cmd line of the Storage List (ABX\$ZSTL) panel: - Type an O on the Cmd line of an IMS Storage Structure.
 The Segment List panel opens.
 (The Segment List panel is described earlier in this chapter.) - 2.
 Type an O on the Cmd line next to a segment name on the Segment List (ABX\$ZSLS) panel.
 The Record Layouts (ABX\$ZFRL) panel specific to IMS opens.
 The repository's high level qualifier and the name of the parent storage structure that you chose on the Create Storage panel are displayed at the top of this panel.
 The panel also displays the name of the IMS file to which this record belongs.
 If you are defining a new record, you can specify its name in the appropriate field. - The Record Layouts panel displays the names of any IMS records that have already been defined.
-You can perform the following functions from the Record Layouts panel: - Type an E on the Cmd line next to a record to edit that record.
-The Edit Record (ABX\$ZSE4) panel opens.
-When you have completed your work, press Enter to return to the Record Layouts panel. - Type U on the Cmd line next to a record to unlink (remove) that record from the list of records comprising the segment. - Type C on the Cmd line next to a record to add or delete selection criteria for that record.
-The Selection Criteria (ABX\$ZSCR) panel opens.
+You can perform the following functions from the Record Layouts panel: - Type U on the Cmd line next to a record to unlink (remove) that record from the list of records comprising the segment. - Type M on the Cmd line next to a record to add or delete selection criteria for that record or define relationships for the record On the panel that displays, select either option 1, Selection Criteria, or Option 2, Manage Relationships. - If you chose option 1, the Selection Criteria (ABX\$ZSCR) panel opens.
 On this panel you can add or delete selection criteria for the record.
 A selection criterion typically is entered as a WHERE clause.
-Note that, when specifying a value to be matched in the WHERE clause, that value is casesensitive. - Type O on the Cmd line next to a record to open that record's list of fields.
+Note that, when specifying a value to be matched in the WHERE clause, that value is case-sensitive.
+For information about option 2, Manage Relationships, see "Managing record relationships" on page 25. - Type O on the Cmd line next to a record to open that record's list of fields.
 If this record is a default record, the fields that comprise it cannot be changed.
 IBM File Export takes you directly to the Field List panel.
 The Field List (ABX\$ZFDD) panel opens.
 If this is not a default record, you can add or delete fields, or edit existing fields.
-In that case, IBM File Export opens the Field List (ABX\$ZFDL) panel. - Type A on the Option line to add a record.
+In that case, IBM File Export opens the Field List (ABX\$ZFDL) panel. - Type N on the Option line to add a record.
 The Create Record panel (ABX\$ZREC) opens. - Type L on the Option line to link additional records to the segment.
 The Record Layouts Selection (ABX\$ZRDS) panel opens.
 Choose the record you want to link by typing S on the Cmd line next to its name.